 1/2 medium red or green bell pepper, finely diced

 Hamburger buns, toasted

-1. Brown ground meat and saute onions in olive or canola oil over medium heat in a non-stick pan.
+1. Brown ground meat and saute onions in olive oil over medium heat in a non-stick pan.

 2. Add red bell pepper and saute until onions and bell pepper are soft.

 3. Add ketchup/catsup and water.
 Reduce heat.
 Cook over low heat until filling thickens.

 4. Stir in pickle relish (optional)